macraesdirtysocks/de_zoomcamp/week_2/week_2_readme.md

 1. Dags seem to insist on trying to do a run for the current date even though I used a start_date and end_date.

 2. I feel like when I have a start and end schedueled and catchup=True I should be able to see all the dags in the airfloww tree schedueled and ready to go.
 However they just seem to genereate as they go.
 Seems off.

+If you're trying to figure out what I have going on in week 2 please see the end of my week 3 notes.